Black Stars vs Panama: Ghanaian Man Sends Voice Note to Jordan Ayew Over Poor Performance

 Source: Getty Images

-Reactions to voice note sent to Jordan Ayew
+Reactions to voice note for Jordan Ayew

 Read also